-The estimated Education levy has been trending downward due to province-wide assessment shifts and the 2016 Current Value Assessment figures (for tax years 2017 - 2020).
+The estimated Education levy has been trending downward due to the Town's assessment growth lagging the province-wide average assessment.
 Due to the postponement of the Assessment Update, property assessments for 2023 will be held at 2021 levels.
 As such, for the development of the 2023 budget, it was assumed there will be no decrease in Education rates.
 With assessment growth factored in, this will effectively increase the total Education levy.